-Uncompress Sierra DMG with dmg2img, then restore uncompressed image to USB, Change the variables below as you need (Warning: The following is just an example don’t just copy and paste)
+Uncompress Sierra DMG with dmg2img, then restore the uncompressed image to USB, Change the variables below as you need (Warning: The following is just an example do not copy and paste)

 A helper will pop up.
-From here, format the Unallocated space as a NTFS volume (or an exFAT volume; it shouldn’t matter, since you’ll be wiping this partition in macOS Installer anyways).
+From here, format the Unallocated space as an NTFS volume (or an exFAT volume; it should not matter since you will be wiping this partition in macOS Installer anyways).

 - Disconnect USB Devices: Unplug all USB-connected devices from your computer before you begin the setup (except your keyboard and mouse).
 A faulty external USB hard drive can cause your Hackintosh bootloader to give you EBIOS errors on startup.

-- Unplug any Extra Hard disks: Open up your computer and unplug any extra internal hard drives that your computer has, besides the hard drive that you’re installing OS X on.
+- Unplug any Extra Hard disks: Open up your computer and unplug any extra internal hard drives that your computer has, besides the hard drive that you are installing OS X on.
 (Just unplug the hard drive SATA & Power cables from your motherboard.)

-- Backup Your Datas: You should always take care of your datas, Sierra Zone will not damage your datas but always be safe.
+- Backup Your Data: You should always take care of your data, Sierra Zone will not damage your data but always be safe.